 Zach B. Shelomith, Esq.

 Zach B. Shelomith is a founding Shareholder at Leiderman Shelomith, P.A.
 He handles personal bankruptcy matters, corporate bankruptcy matters, Assignments for the Benefit of Creditors and, bankruptcy litigation.

 Prior to forming the firm, Zach served as a Judicial Intern to the Honorable A. Jay Cristol, Chief Bankruptcy Judge Emeritus for the Southern District of Florida.
 Zach obtained a B.B.A. from the University of Miami and a J.D. from the University of Miami School of Law, where he was awarded the American Bankruptcy Journal Prize.

-FL General: This program is approved for 8.5 General CLE credits in Florida, including 8.5 Certification Credits in Business Litigation and Real Estate through May 31, 2018.
+FL General: This program is no longer approved for CLE credit.
+Approval expired on May 31, 2018.